OGG to M4B

 Will I lose quality converting OGG to M4B?

-There is a small quality cost because OGG Vorbis is re-encoded to AAC — two lossy codecs in sequence.
+There is a small quality cost because OGG Vorbis is re-encoded to AAC, which means two lossy codecs in sequence.
 For spoken-word content the difference is imperceptible at 64 kbps.
 If your OGG files were encoded at a high bitrate for music, choose 128 kbps in the bitrate selector to minimise the loss.

 Can I mix OGG and MP3 files together?

 Yes.
-Every input — regardless of format — is re-encoded to AAC before being joined, so mixed formats work fine in a single audiobook job.
+Every input file, regardless of format, is re-encoded to AAC before being joined, so mixed formats work fine in a single audiobook job.

 Are my OGG files uploaded for conversion?